Massimo Oddo: Coaching career

-After retirement, he decided to pursue a coaching career accepting an offer as youth coach of the Allievi Regionali B for Genoa in August 2013.
-He left his job in July 2014 to accept an offer to guide the Primavera (under-19) squad of hometown club Pescara.
+After retirement, he decided to pursue a coaching career, accepting an offer as youth coach of the Allievi Regionali B for Genoa in August 2013.
+He left his job in July 2014 to accept an offer to guide the Primavera (under-19) squad of his hometown club Pescara.

 On 23 May 2015, he was promoted as head coach of Pescara after the dismissal of Marco Baroni with only one game remaining, a home match against Livorno (coached by former Italy teammate Christian Panucci), with both teams still involved in the race for a promotion playoff spot.
 The game ended with a 3–0 win for Pescara, which qualified the team to the Serie A promotion playoffs.
 On 9 June 2016, Oddo led Pescara to Serie A promotion after beating out Trapani 3–1 on aggregate in the Serie B promotion play-off final.
 On 15 July 2016, Pescara extended Oddo's contract by three years, keeping him as manager of the club until June 2019.
 He was sacked on 14 February 2017.

 On 21 November 2017, Oddo was named the head coach of Udinese following the sacking of Luigi Delneri.
 He was sacked on 24 April 2018, with Udinese in 15th place, as they lost 11 matches in a row.

 On 29 October 2018, Serie B club Crotone announced the hiring of Oddo.
 However, he failed to change the fortunes of the club, failing to win a single game before resigning on 28 December following a 0–3 home defeat to Spezia.